Raman-eng/Alice-and-Raman---Data-assignment-/README.md

 # Alice-and-Raman---Data-assignment-
-This repositry contaisns the final code writtem , output file generated in excel form with merget data, and the final graphs fomred using the same code as output
+This repository contaisns the final code written in the file " Alice and Raman.py" , output file generated in excel form with merged data in "Final_out.xlsx" and the final graphs formed using the same code as output in "output of the code.html.pdf"